Spannakin/Nature-Quiz/README.md

   * #6096BA- is a sea blue, this will be the main background color
   * #A3CEF1- is a cloud blue this will be used for borders and highlighting
-  * #8B8C89- is a dove grey this will be used at the main text color as it contrasts well with the blue colors
+  * #8B8C89- is a dove grey this will be used at the main text color as it contrasts well with the blue colors new text color #5f788d better contrast and readability for user. new background chosen

 [Back to Top](#table-of-contents)